adamhtoolwin/control-ef/README.md

 ## Data Relationships

-For now we only identified one relationship between the `User` entity and the `Video` Entity, in addition to the ManytoMany relationship between `Users` and `Roles` (as specified in Spring Security).
+For now we only identified and implemented one relationship between the `User` entity and the `Video` Entity, in addition to the ManytoMany relationship between `Users` and `Roles` (as specified in Spring Security).
 Therefore `User` has a OnetoMany relationship with `Video`.

 - A User (Admin or Lecturer role) can upload many videos.
 - A Video has to be uploaded by a single User.

 ![data](Documentation/images/video-h2.png)

-We will add further relationships if needed.
-***
+Other potential relationships:

+- Video-Comment: OnetoMany

+- Video-Tag: ManytoMany

+---